 - Nick Hill, Director

 - Eleanor Rosellini, Director

 The Green Needham Foundation Corporation provides support for initiatives and ongoing activities promoting and advancing the energy and environmental sustainability of the community of Needham, Massachusetts.
 The community is broadly construed, and includes but is not limited to residents, institutions, businesses, and the municipality itself.

 Sustainability projects and activities may be carried out by the municipality, the schools, not-for-profit and community organizations, businesses and individuals.
-Many of these activities are executed or coordinated by members of the Green Needham Collaborative.
+Many of these activities are executed or coordinated by Green Needham.

 - Through Green Needham, individuals and organizations work together on projects that improve sustainability.

-- Projects may be initiated, led and executed under the umbrella of the Green Needham Collaborative or by the Town of Needham, the Needham Public Schools or another community-based not-for-profit organization.
+- Projects may be initiated, led and executed under the umbrella of Green Needham or by the Town of Needham, the Needham Public Schools or another community-based not-for-profit organization.

 - Green Needham’s focus in all cases is to ensure that the community is leveraging all its resources.